Hints, Tips and Recommendations:

 Using a light source

 When using macro with living creatures sometimes an artificial source of light is required.
 Cheap brands of on-camera macro light are available.
 Flashes can also be used off camera with radio controllers.
-Battery powered LED Torches and lights can be useful in the filed and mains powered LED bulbs work well with difdusers
+Battery powered LED Torches and lights can be useful in the filed and mains powered LED bulbs work well with diffusers.

 Taken with an old Sigma 105 mm macro lens and a macro flash at F18.
 Note how shallow the depth of field is even at the very small aperture used.
 Flash was both required to produce enough light and freeze the frenetic activity of this fruit fly as it ate the pollen.
 Note also that the resolution is limited by the very small aperture which was used.